skyguy126/ECM202A_2025Fall_Project_6/docs/index.md

 | | **Max Drift** | 7.49 m | 7.50 m |
 </div>

-The three-car scenario contained our only error in edge camera data, where car ID `3` incorrectly had three edge events, with a second, later exit being recorded at camera 4 after its correct exit at cmaera 5.
+The three-car scenario contained our only error in edge camera data, where one car incorrectly had three edge events, with a second, later exit being recorded at camera 4 after its correct exit at camera 5.
 Both algorithms incorrectly selected this faulty exit.
+This resulted in the high maximum drift we see.
+However, like Demo 2, the Graph Optimization was able to recover the correct trajectory and maintain a low error despite the conditions.

 ---
 # **5. Discussion & Conclusions**